Association of Business Trial Lawyers: Publications

-ABTL Reports
+Reports

 Each chapter of the ABTL produces a publication called the ABTL Report, which addresses issues of interest to business trial lawyers.
 Articles cover shifts in the law, summarize and analyze controlling precedent, and notify lawyers of important updates to statutes, as well as court and local rules.
 Other articles address litigation tips, such as advocacy suggestions and writing tools.
 Copies of the ABTL Reports are publicly available on ABTL's website.

-Civility Guidelines
+Civility guidelines

 ABTL has adopted guidelines for professionalism and civility for lawyers engaged in litigation.
 The goal of the guidelines is to eliminate unnecessary conflict and to reduce the level of contentiousness and stress in the resolution of legal disputes.
 ABTL members are encouraged to adopt these guidelines in their everyday practice.